Lead Researcher: Dr Mauro S. Innocente

 The aim of this project is to design a computational toolbox for the Adaptive Surrogate Modelling & Optimisation (ASMO) of problems described by data, where surrogate model refers to both meta-models and data-driven models.
 In the former case, they are emulators of other models whilst in the latter they can be viewed as surrogates for unknown mechanistic models.
-Thus, the ASMO toolbox would receive input data −either experimental or generated via HF models− and return meaningful optimal response(s).
+Thus, the ASMO toolbox would receive input data −either experimental or synthetic via High Fidelity (HF) models− and return meaningful optimal response(s).

 While the ASMO toolbox may be applied to an unlimited number of real-world problems, the focus in this project will be on “optimal design” and “decision-making” within a comprehensive spectrum of applications spanning disciplines such as operational research; aerospace and civil materials and structures; automotive powertrains; and electrical engineering.
 In particular, we are interested in the following specific objectives:

 - Surrogate-based optimal design of civil and aerospace structures composed of complex engineering materials (e.g. composites, concrete, wood, soil) initially modelled using classical and multi-scale methods.

 - Optimal design of FRP-reinforced concrete beams from experimental data as well as from computationally intensive numerical models.

 - Data-driven modelling and optimisation in soil mechanics.

 - Optimal Management of Waterflooding in Petroleum Fields.

 - High Fidelity (HF) Commercial Simulator (at Universidade Federal de Pernambuco, Brazil) used to simulate oil extraction from petroleum reservoir via waterflooding.